jakenaor/Exoplanet-Transit-Finder/docs/CURRENT_STATE.md

 - Simple average of detected transit centers was not reliable for orbital period because the detector can find many local dips that are not consecutive orbital events.
 BLS is now preferred.
 - The wrong local folder was used for several edits before copying the final app into the correct Git repo.
 The correct repo is now documented here.
 - The docs became stale after FITS support, batch uploads, PDF exports, and the file split.
 This update corrects that.
+- A p-value display experiment added raw/scientific p-value formatting and a `p_value_log10` field, but it was reverted.
+The current app is back to the earlier Chi-sq p-value percentage display.

 ## Current Verification Notes